Foreword to the First Edition

 Although this book will give you the basic mental model required to become competent with Scala, you won't finish knowing everything you need to be self-sufficient.
 For further advancement we recommend considering one of the many excellent Scala textbooks out there, including our own Essential Scala.

 The text of Creative Scala is open source, as is the source code for the Doodle drawing library used in the exercises.
 You can grab the code from our GitHub account.
-Contact us on Gitter or by email if you would like to contribute.
+Contact us on Discord or by email if you would like to contribute.

 Thanks for downloading and happy creative programming!